-There was weak evidence from one laboratory experiment which aimed to establish whether solid phase cytometry was reliable in detecting fungi in water.
+There was weak evidence from one laboratory experiment aiming to establish whether solid phase cytometry was reliable in detecting fungi in water [56].
 Among other water samples, the authors collected ten final rinse water specimens from EWD.
 They reported that no fungi were detected on plates, but that four (40%) final rinse water samples had very low counts (2-5 cfu) of fungi detected via solid phase cytometry.
 It was not reported whether this contamination resulted in the contamination of endoscopes or if these low counts could have any clinical implications.

-Upon the review of the above evidence, the Working Party emphasised that the rinsing stage is necessary to remove the toxic residue from chemical agents used during disinfection and it is essential that the environmental microorganisms found in water are not re-introduced at this stage.
-Therefore, using high quality final rinse water, while expensive, may help the endoscopic units to sustainably provide the continual service which will prevent infections and the need to trace the affected patients, including those who were exposed to high-risk endoscopes or are at the increased risk of developing infections.
-When reviewing the above evidence, it should also be noted that the sampling mechanisms for endoscopes varies greatly.
-For example, with respect to the sampling fluid for recovery tests, some evidence quotes the use of sterile saline solution or reverse osmosis water or sodium dodecyl sulphate (SDS) in water.
-These have been shown to produce different levels of recovery in comparison tests.
-In addition, some studies used a neutraliser while others did not.
-This may explain some of the differences in the relationship between contaminated final rinse water and contaminated endoscopes.
-The Working Party also recognise that the rinsing stage is one of the steps that are required in safe reprocessing of the endoscopes and would also like to emphasise the need to ensure previous stages of reprocessing are performed according to the national standards.
+Following review of the above evidence, the Working Party emphasized that the rinsing stage is necessary to remove the toxic residue after chemical agents have been used during disinfection and it is essential that the environmental micro-organisms found in water used for this purpose do not recontaminate the endoscopes at this stage.
+Therefore, using high-quality final rinse water, though expensive, will assist endoscopic units to sustainably provide a continual service which will prevent infections and reduce the need to trace the affected patients, including those who were exposed to high-risk endoscopes or are at the increased risk of developing infections.

+When reviewing the above evidence, it should also be noted that the sampling mechanisms for endoscopes vary greatly.
+For example, with respect to the sampling fluid for recovery tests, some manuscripts quoted the use of sterile saline solution or reverse osmosis water or sodium dodecyl sulphate (SDS) in water.
+These different recovery fluids have been shown to result in different microbial counts in comparison tests.
+In addition, only some studies used a neutralizer (which is recommended to neutralize disinfectants that would otherwise reduce the viability of the microorganisms being recovered) whereas others did not.
+Such difference in the sampling protocols may explain some of the differences in the relationship between contaminated final rinse water and contaminated endoscopes.
+Therefore, as discussed in 'Testing methods', the working party recommends that standardized methods as described in national technical guidance are used for assessing the TVC and detecting micro-organisms of significance in the final rinse water.

+The Working Party also recognizes that the rinsing stage is one of the steps required in safe reprocessing of the endoscopes and would also like to emphasize the need to ensure previous stages of reprocessing are performed according to the national standards.